 Q&A with Bentley de Beyer, Head of Human Capital Management, Goldman Sachs

-Bentley de Beyer will join Goldman Sachs as Head of Human Capital Management in early February.
+We recently welcomed Bentley de Beyer as our new Head of Human Capital Management.
 Previously, Bentley worked in Singapore for Johnson & Johnson in a senior human resources role.
 In this Q&A, we ask him about his background, passion for human resources and what drew him back to Goldman Sachs, where he was once an investment banking analyst.

 Tell us a little bit about yourself.
 Where did you grow up, and where have you lived since?